-Many teachers will email or post slideshows, PowerPoint outlines and Smart Board notes from lessons.
+Many teachers will email or post slideshows, PowerPoint outlines, and Smart Board notes from lessons.
 Some may even prepare guided notes, which gives kids a structure to fill in.
-If your child has a 504 plan or an IEP, he might be able to get pre-printed notes.
+Kids who have a or an might be able to get pre-printed notes.
 These can be copies from classmates or from the teacher.

-Keep in mind that if your child get pre-printed notes, he should still take his own notes in class.
-It can help him stay engaged, and research shows that writing down new information helps students remember it.
+Keep in mind that kids who get pre-printed notes should still take their own notes in class.
+It can help them stay engaged, and research shows that writing down new information helps students remember it.

 2. Consider a keyboard.

-The more your child writes by hand, the faster and clearer his actual note-taking will be.
-So try to encourage him early (during grade school if you can) and often.
+The more your kids write by hand, the faster and clearer their actual note-taking will be.
+So try to encourage your child early (during grade school if you can) and often.
 Even though cursive isn’t emphasized in many schools now, it’s the fastest way to write.
-If your child gets special education services, you can ask his team about supplemental cursive instruction.
+If your child gets services, you can ask the team about supplemental cursive instruction.

 Older kids may benefit from using abbreviations, like w/ for with.
 Ways of taking notes that don’t rely as much on writing, like a mapping method, may help, too.

-4. Encourage him to be extra prepared for class.
+4. Encourage your child to be prepared for class.

 If your child’s teacher assigns reading before a class, work with your child to make it a priority.
-This way he’ll already be familiar with what he’s hearing in a lesson.
-And that can help keep him from falling behind when he’s trying to process new words and concepts.
-You can also encourage your child to keep his notebooks organized, pencils sharpened and other materials close at hand so he’s ready to go as soon as the lesson begins.
+Being familiar with what they’re hearing in a lesson can help keep kids from falling behind when trying to process new words and concepts.
+You can also encourage your child to keep notebooks organized, pencils sharpened, and other materials close at hand.

-5. Remind him to review class notes every night.
+5. Remind your child to review class notes every night.

-6. Suggest that he sit at the front of the class.
+6. Suggest sitting at the front of the class.

-When your child is just a few feet from his teacher, he’s more likely to pay attention to what she’s saying and participate fully in the class.
+Kids who are just a few feet from teacher are more likely to pay attention and participate fully in the class.
 And more active listening allows students to process information more quickly.
 Sitting up front also means your child will be less distracted by other kids in class.
-Being able to stay focused can help improve his processing speed, too.
+Being able to stay focused can help improve processing speed, too.

 7. Try a smartpen.

-If your child has a 504 plan or IEP, he may be allowed to record lectures.
+Kids who have a 504 plan or an IEP may be allowed to record lectures.
 But many students don’t have the patience to review hours of talk when they get home.
 Smartpens, such as Livescribe or Equil, may help.
-They can capture everything your child hears and everything he writes down in class.
-If any note he took is unclear, he can touch it with his smartpen and replay what was said at that exact point in the lecture.
+They can capture everything kids hear and write down in class.
+If any notes they took are unclear, they can touch them with the smartpen and replay what was said at that exact point in the lecture.
 Some schools may even cover the cost of a smartpen if it’s part of a 504 plan or an IEP.